 Forensic Psychology programs prepare individuals to apply clinical, counseling, school, and neuropsychology skills to the provision of psychological services within the criminal justice and civil legal systems, including consultation, assessment, and interventions.
 Includes instruction in the epidemiology of mental/behavioral disorders, risk factors for violence and criminality, profiling and patterning, psychological testing, prediction and intervention measurement, forensic assessment, criminal and civil law and procedures, secure environments, forensic treatment and intervention skills, and professional standards and ethics.

-Minnesota grants the most Masters degrees in Forensic Psychology of all US states with 285 degrees being awarded last year.
-Students wanting to major in Forensic Psychology can expect around 17% percent of their fellow classmates to be men and 83% percent to be women.
+Minnesota grants the most Doctors degree research scholarships in Forensic Psychology of all US states with 14 degrees being awarded last year.
+Students wanting to major in Forensic Psychology can expect around 25% percent of their fellow classmates to be men and 75% percent to be women.
 The majority students graduating in this field earn a Masters degree.
 The average starting salary for an undergraduate degree in Forensic Psychology is $44,000.

 The highest paying job for Forensic Psychology majors is Psychologists, All Other.
 However, another thing to consider is how many job openings there currently is.
 A career that is in high need that a degree in Forensic Psychology can prepare you for is Psychologists, All Other.